Taiwoogbonyomi/yoga-wellness/README.md

 ### Target Audience

-The target audience is designed to cater to a diverse audience interested in yoga, wellness, holistic health and individuals who do yoga for spirituality, physical fitness, stress relief or a mix of these motivations.
+The Yoga Wellness is designed to cater to a diverse audience interested in yoga, wellness, holistic health and individuals who do yoga for spirituality, physical fitness, stress relief or a mix of these motivations.

 ---